KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 ## Introduction

 A frequently reported issue in MDE is its performance impact on machines.
-Many engineers have seen the following screenshot, being asked to fix it.
+Many engineers have seen the task manager of a machine looking like the following, and are asked to fix it.

 <img alt="image" src="https://github.com/user-attachments/assets/4e3f30e4-2b9c-4731-ab5b-989b04eb2b49" />